dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 ## Ownership Anxiety

 In January I purchased a bed.
-For the previous 6 months I had been sleeping on a matres on the floor.
+For the previous 6 months I had been sleeping on a mattress on the floor.
 This was my first real bed, a big bed.
 It was about this time that I also started to notice a powdery substance on the ceiling above my bed.